 Want to walk out your door and see the stars shooting over the ocean?
 Consider staying somewhere on the waterfront:

-When the moon is high in the sky, it shines much more brightly than a normal full moon.
+What's so "super" about it?
+The moon looks larger and shines much more brightly than a normal full moon.

 And when it's near the horizon, the moon appears gigantic!